viamrobotics/docs/docs/internals/machine-to-machine-comms.md

 - The first and main part, RDK Part 1, consists of a Raspberry Pi and a single USB connected camera called Camera.

-- The second and final part, RDK Part 2, consists of a Rapsberry Pi connected to a robotic arm over ethernet and a gantry over GPIO.
+- The second and final part, RDK Part 2, consists of a Raspberry Pi connected to a robotic arm over ethernet and a gantry over GPIO.

 RDK Part 1 will establish a bidirectional gRPC/{{< glossary_tooltip term_id="webrtc" >}} connection to RDK Part 2.
 RDK Part 1 is considered the controlling peer (client).